rayyan-umair/rayyan-umair.github.io/README.md

 ## A bit about me

-I'm 21.
+I'm young.
 I didn't get here through a straight line, and I think that's actually the point.

 Growing up, I bounced between three different worlds out of pure curiosity: medicine, engineering, and eventually technology.
 Nobody mapped that out for me.
 I just couldn't help wanting to understand how things worked and, more importantly, why they failed.
 That instinct never switched off.